chrisdavidpham/WordParser/readme.md

 ##### Example input
 Input 1:    It was many and many a year ago

 Output 1:   I0t w1s m2y a1d m2y a y2r a1o

 Input 2:    Copyright,Microsoft:Corporation

 Output 2:   C7t,M6t:C6n

 ##### User interface requirements
-Input: Command Line Interface: One should be able to pass the argument (input) on command line
+Input:Â Command Line Interface: One should be able to pass the argument (input) on command line
 Output: Should print the output on command line
+Â
 ##### Rules
 * Code variables must be in English.
 * Use the main function arguments.
 * The function should not be static nor main.